 We want to see the CrowdHealth Community flourishing, meaning you receive the care you need without fear of how you’ll pay for it.
 CrowdHealth takes the guesswork out of how healthcare gets funded, and our exceptional team of Care Advocates is here to help you every step of the way.

 Member maternity care that is eligible for funding by the Crowd includes your whole pregnancy, from conception through birth: prenatal care, labor/delivery, and postpartum care.
 Newborn care is a separate health event from maternity but is included in the baby’s Membership when added as a new Member after birth.

 Please note that if you’re pregnant before you join as a Member, determined by your due date compared to your Membership activation date, your maternity care is not eligible for funding by the Community, and your baby’s health care will not be eligible either until six months after birth.
 If you have any question that you are already pregnant, please consider an alternative to CrowdHealth.
 We want to care well for you and your family, but the Community cannot fund maternity care for new Members who join knowing they are already pregnant with a plan to bring these significant medical costs to the Community soon after joining.

-You can add a new baby or adopted child to your Membership within 30 days of their joining your family for their health expenses to be eligible for funding retroactively, starting at the date of birth or the date they joined your family.
+You may add an adopted child to your Membership within 30 days of joining your family for his/her health expenses to be eligible for funding retroactively, starting at the date the child joined your family.

 For ages 0-30 months, your child’s wellness checks are treated as a single health event with one $500 Member Commitment.
 After your child’s 2.5-year checkup, his or her annual visits will have the $500 Member Commitment waived as part of our ongoing initiative to encourage Member wellness.
 For Members of any age, illnesses or injuries not associated with wellness checks will be treated as separate health events.